 PS See Litter Training for good litter training tips

-We have two 4 1/2-month-old kittens.
+We have two 18-week-old kittens.
 We spray them with the water gun but it does not help.
 They behave when we are there, but a soon as we leave they knock ornaments off the Christmas tree and get up on the tables.
 We yell at them and spray them but it does not help!
 We punish them by putting them in a spare room.
 When they come out they are twice as bad.
 Can you help?
 Profoundly confused in PA

 Dear Profoundly confused in PA,

 Cats & Kittens are notorious for their instinct to wreck havoc on any indoor plant.
 Best thing to do is to limit their access to the Christmas Tree room when you are not present.
 Otherwise, it is kitten party time, and you are the one that has to clean up.
 As for the tables, you may also want to use a Scat Mat.
 These mats give off an unpleasant sensation when in contact with your cat.
 I have not tried them, but they appear interesting.
 Keep me posted.
 Simba